Equality test of K unknown component distributions

 - admixMod

-A list of objects of class class admix_model, containing useful information about distributions and parameters.
+A list of objects of class admix_model, containing information about known distributions and known associated parameters.

 - conf_level